robisetiapermadi/robisetiapermadi/README.md

 ### Hi there 👋
 My name is Robi Setia Permadi.
-I am a student at SMKN 1 Cimahi and majoring in informatics systems, networks, and applications.
+I am a student at Cimahi 1 State Vocational High School and majoring in informatics systems, networks, and applications.
 I am interested in Cybersecurity and programming.

 - 🌱 I'm currently studying whatever I like🤔.
 For example python.😄